wiseman-timelord/CleanCode-Py/README.md

 3) Clean Ansii Codes From Ps Error Logs.

 ### Description
-ScriptClean is a utility designed for AI developers to optimize scripts, enhancing readability and efficiency.
+CleanCode-Py is a utility designed for AI developers to optimize scripts, enhancing readability and efficiency.
 Supporting Python .py, PowerShell .ps1, Batch .bat, and MQL5 .mql5 formats, it efficiently trims unnecessary comments and spaces, producing a streamlined script.
 Its user-friendly interface, highlighted with colored text and ASCII art, guarantees a smooth experience.
 The tool retains only essential comments and spaces, typically at the beginning of functions, classes, or sections.
-ScriptClean ensures precision, reducing errors and time consumption, from manually cleaning scripts.
+CleanCode-Py ensures precision, reducing errors and time consumption, from manually cleaning scripts.
 The tool prioritizes comments for Imports, Variables, Maps, and Functions.
 While tailored for AI developers, other programmers can also benefit from its capabilities for final script refinement.
-The scripts for ScriptClean have now been cleaned with, ScriptClean, so, if you want examples, then examine the scripts.
+The scripts for CleanCode-Py have now been cleaned with, CleanCode-Py, so, if you want examples, then examine the scripts.

 ### Features
 1. **Script Identification**: Employs rules to ascertain the script type, supporting `.py`, `.ps1`, `.bat`, and `.mql5`.